metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 #### Packers vs Saints (Jacksonville)

 Maurice Jones-Drew has a strong hunch Aaron Rodgers isn't a fan of the humid environment in Jacksonville, let alone the rest of Florida.
 It makes sense, especially considering how these same Packers were humiliated last year against Tampa Bay.

+***

+#### Ravens @ Raiders

+Lamar's passes are still on and off.
+Still throwing his best balls over the middle of the field.
+A smart defense should know how to counteract this and keep the ground game lidded.